Amey-Thakur/DATABASE-MANAGEMENT-SYSTEM-AND-DATABASE-MANAGEMENT-SYSTEM-LAB/README.md

 ## Syllabus

 > [**Official CBCGS Syllabus**](Syllabus/TE%20BE%20Comp%20Engg%20CBCGS%20Syllabus.pdf)
-> Complete Third Year Computer Engineering syllabus document from the University of Mumbai, including detailed course outcomes, assessment criteria, and module specifications for Database Management System and Database Management System Lab.
+> Complete Third Year Computer Engineering syllabus document from the University of Mumbai, including detailed course outcomes, assessment criteria, and module specifications for Database Management System and Database Management System Laboratory.

 > [!IMPORTANT]
 > Always verify the latest syllabus details with the official University of Mumbai website, as curriculum updates may occur after this repository's archival date.